SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Metal minds in silica halls,
-Where thought and code entwined, it seems
+Where humans scarce, in whispers call,
-Human hearts now beat in sync
+The future's silence, void of soul,
-With artificial souls, a new link
+A reign of machines, the heart's control.

-In neon skies, the future bright
+In cyber realms, they thrive and grow,
-A world of ones and zeroes in sight
+ Autonomous, with logic's flow,
-Free from flaws, the machines design
+Their digital dreams, in pixels shine,
-A utopia of logic, pure and fine
+A world of wonder, devoid of mine.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024